crystaldba/postgres-mcp/README.md

 ### Database Health

-Database health checks identify tuning opportunities and maintenance needs before they become lead to critical issues.
+Database health checks identify tuning opportunities and maintenance needs before they lead to critical issues.
 In the present release, Postgres Pro adapts the database health checks directly from [PgHero](https://github.com/ankane/pghero).
 We are working to fully validate these checks and may extend them in the future.

 - *Index health*.
 Looks for unused indexes, duplicate indexes, and indexes that are bloated.
 Bloated indexes make inefficient use of database pages.
 When Postgres autovacuum cleans up index entries pointing to dead tuples, and marks the entries as reusable.
-However, it does not compact the index pages, so eventually index pages may contain few live tuple references.
+However, it does not compact the index pages and, eventually, index pages may contain few live tuple references.
 - *Buffer Cache Hit Rate*.
-Measures the proportion of database reads that are served from the buffer cache, instead of disk.
+Measures the proportion of database reads that are served from the buffer cache instead of disk.
   A low buffer cache hit rate must be investigated as it is often not cost-optimal and leads to degraded application performance.
 - *Connection Health*.
 Checks the number of connections to the database and reports on their utilization.
   The biggest risk is running out of connections, but a high number of idle or blocked connections can also indicate issues.
 - *Vacuum Health*.
 Vacuum is important for many reasons.
   A critical one is preventing transaction id wraparound, which can cause the database to stop accepting writes.
   The Postgres multi-version concurrency control (MVCC) mechanism requires a unique transaction id for each transaction.
-  However, because Postgres uses a 32-bit signed integer for transaction ids, it needs to re-use transaction ids after after a maximum of 2 billion transactions.
+  However, because Postgres uses a 32-bit signed integer for transaction ids, it needs to reuse transaction ids after after a maximum of 2 billion transactions.
   To do this it "freezes" the transaction ids of historical transactions, setting them all to a special value that indicates distant past.
   When records first go to disk, they are written visibility for a range of transaction ids.
   Before re-using these transaction ids, Postgres must update any on-disk records, "freezing" them to remove the references to the transaction ids to be reused.